bookofproofs/bookofproofs.github.io/_sources/history/19th-century/balmer.md

 title: Balmer, Johann Jakob
 born: 1825
 died: 1898
-keywords: Balmer series, Balmer equation, spectral lines, spectroscopy, intensities, hydrogen atom, Balmer Law
+keywords: johann balmer,balmer
-description: Johann Balmer is best known for his discovery of the Balmer series of spectral lines of the hydrogen atom, his Balmer equation, spectroscopic astronomy and the Balmer Law.
+description: Johann Balmer is best remembered for his work on spectral series and his formula for the wavelengths of the spectral lines of the hydrogen atom.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---